hariszaf/microbetag/index.md

 layout: default
 title: Home
 nav_order: 1
-description: " A place with the background and the *how to* of the *microbetag* tool - currently in production"
+description: " A place with the background and the *how to* of the *microbetag* tool"
 permalink: /
 ---

 # annotating microbial co-occurrence networks
 {: .fs-9 }

-A place with the background and the *how to* of the *microbetag* tool - currently in production {: .fs-6 .fw-300 }
+A place with the background and the *how to* of the *microbetag* tool {: .fs-6 .fw-300 }

+Under development
+{: .label .label-yellow }

 <!--The ': .btn' flag denotes the button
 # The ': .fs-5' flag denotes the font size